sxyu/volrend/README.md

 make -j12
 ```

-Pass `-VOLREND_USE_CUDA=ON` to use CUDA-OpenGL interop renderer instead of compute shader.
+Pass `-DVOLREND_USE_CUDA=ON` to use CUDA-OpenGL interop renderer instead of compute shader.
 It is slower but currently the CS renderer has a mysterious performance issue when camera is inside a
 dense part of the voxel grid.